 My story since graduation

 In 2019 I was diagnosed with an aggressive prostate cancer.
 I had surgery, radiation, and androgen deprivation therapy.
 In 2022 a metastatic lesion was found in my L7 vertebra.
-Radiation did not treat it effectively, so the future is less certain than it was.
+Radiation treated it effectively, but a new lesion was found in the head of my femur this winter, so the future is less certain than it was.
 Still, I plan to keep plugging along.
-We went to Southern Chile in November of 2023 on another wildlife adventure where we where we saw King Penguins, Lesser Rheas, Guanaco, and Pumas (mountain lions to us Kansans).
-We have plans to go to Botswana in the summer of 2024 and make another trip to Australia later that fall.
+We went to Southern Chile in November of 2023 on another wildlife adventure where we saw King Penguins, Lesser Rheas, Guanaco, and Pumas (mountain lions to us Kansans), and Botswana (Africa) in March & April of this year (2024).
+We hope to make another trip to Australia later this fall.
+Stateside, this year I've been to Alabama and twice to southern Illinois, once to see the total eclipse (wowie-zowie!) and again to explore "Snake Road" with my youngest son.

 We moved to a different house in Wichita just before I retired.
 It needed a lot of work, which means I spent a lot of time dealing with home improvement.
 We still have a few things to do, but we are now mostly in maintenance mode.